OpenTreeOfLife/peyotl/doc/phylesystem_ievo.md

 ---
 # Features
- - These trees are the backend for OpenTree prize pig
+ - These trees are the backend for OpenTree showpiece
 ## the synthetic tree!
  - but also a useful datastore for other researchers
  - Repo is hosted on GitHub, entire data store can be easily cloned and updated
- - Anyone can download all the data!
+ - Anyone can easily download all the data!

 ---
 # Features